jhorey/ferry/docs/sources/examples/basics.rst

     $ sudo apt-get install lxc-docker

-You'll also want to create a new group called ``docker`` to simplify interacting with Docker and Drydock as a non-root user.
+You'll also want to create a new group called ``docker`` to simplify interacting with Docker and Ferry as a non-root user.
 There are more detailed instructions on the Docker_ homepage.

 .. _Docker: http://docs.docker.io/en/latest/installation/

-Next you'll want to install Drydock.
+Next you'll want to install Ferry.

 .. code-block:: bash

-    $ sudo pip install -U drydock
+    $ sudo pip install -U ferry

-Now you'll want to start the ``drydock`` daemon by typing:
+Now you'll want to start the ``ferry`` daemon by typing:

 .. code-block:: bash

-    $ sudo drydock -d
+    $ sudo ferry -d

-Once the daemon is running, you'll need to build the various Drydock images.
+Once the daemon is running, you'll need to build the various Ferry images.
 These images contain the actual logic for running Hadoop, Cassandra, etc. Now as either using ``sudo`` or as a ``docker`` user, in a separate terminal type:

 .. code-block:: bash

-    $ drydock -i
+    $ ferry -i

 This will automatically build everything you need.
 This may take a while, so sit back and relax.